jozzdart/time_plus/README.md

 ```

 > ⚠️ **Note on precision:**
-> These unit conversions are based on **mean durations** over 400 years in the Gregorian calendar.
+> The months/years/decades/centuries conversions are based on **mean durations** over 400 years in the Gregorian calendar.
 > While significantly more accurate than fixed approximations (like "30 days per month"), they still **do not match exact calendar units**.
 >
 > ✅ Use `DateTime` methods for exact date math, including leap years and end-of-month boundaries.